puppetlabs/puppetdb/documentation/pdb_client_tools.markdown

-**Note:** You can still use certificate authentication with the PE version (see below for an example configuration) but setting `cert` and `key` in the PuppetDB CLI configuration will prevent you from using token authentication (i.e. certicate authentication takes precendence over token authentication).
+**Note:** You can still use certificate authentication with the PE version (see below for an example configuration) but setting `cert` and `key` in the PuppetDB CLI configuration will prevent you from using token authentication (for example, certificate authentication takes precendence over token authentication).

 ```json
 {